Blog icon Blog / Guides /

 What are some examples of the use of AI in construction?

 AI is used in construction to improve safety, efficiency, and planning.
-For example, AI-powered drones and cameras monitor job sites for hazards, while predictive software helps detect delays and manage costs.
-AI can also create 3D building models, automate equipment maintenance, and assist architects in designing energy-efficient buildings.
+For example, smart drones and computer-vision cameras monitor job sites for hazards, while predictive software helps detect delays and manage costs.
+Intelligent software can also create 3D building models, automate equipment maintenance, and assist architects in designing energy-efficient buildings.

 Can AI be used in construction?